Monday, January 31, 2022

 Santa Susana Foothills

-fractured now, jawlines that scream of ignored skulls
+fractured now, jaws that screamed of ignored skulls

-till a valley brims with their dusty breath,
+till a valley brimmed with their dusty breath

-till a vulture droops through their sockets and cavities,
+and a vulture droops through sockets and cavities,

 brushless ashen faces of burnt slopes.